dbProjectRED/dbProjectRED.github.io/index.md

 # Hero section
 title: dbProject.RED
-description: Bringing the Redis API to DynamoDB.
+description: Brining the ease and approachability of the Redis API to the power of DynamoDB.
 buttons:
-    - content: Button
+    - content: REDIMO
-      url: '#'
+      url: /redimo/
       external_url: false
     - icon: github
       content: GitHub